nuitrcs/examplejobs/readme.md

 In the examples, items in `<>` are things you need to fill in with appropriate values.
 Don't include the `<>` when you substitute a value.

 In the example job submission files (`.sh` file extensions), there are commented lines at the end of the script giving an example of how to submit this job on Quest.
-These `msub` commands should be run from the command line.
+These `sbatch` commands should be run from the command line.
 They are not part of the job submission script (so they should remain commented out).

 ## Download this repository